 und derstand the level of change t that is needed.
-2. tra reg nsportation projects may no on governance, it is important to ac ot have a direct local impact/benefi s.
-Please select whether you agree, ent using the radio buttons. t but will significantly improve Agree Neither agree nor disagree Disagree A. A new governance structu re should strike a balance betweer regional and local priorities. • 0 В. re should focus on projects that ha ty, even if it means fewer local proj 0 O • C. • re should require decision-makers when making policy, funding and s • • 0 $\overline{}$ D. - ces could be more efficiently delivently delivently delivently in the second se • O Examples: Due to lack of space in this bo examples of transportation se ox please see attached View Royal lette rvices. er stating Council's response to
+2. tra reg nsportation projects may no on governance, it is important to accept the second in the t but will significantly improve Agree Neither agree nor disagree Disagree A. A new governance structu re should strike a balance between regional and local priorities. • 0 $\overline{}$ В. re should focus on projects that ha y, even if it means fewer local proj 0 0 • C. • re should require decision-makers when making policy, funding and s • • 0 $\overline{}$ D. - ces could be more efficiently delive .
+If you agree, and have examples, • 0 Examples: Due to lack of space in this bo examples of transportation se ox please see attached View Royal lette rvices. er stating Council's response to